MicrosoftDocs/bot-docs/articles/includes/snippet-proactive-messages-intro-1.md

 If a bot sets a timer or reminder, it will need to notify the user when the time arrives.
 Or, if a bot receives a notification from an external system, it may need to communicate that information to the user immediately.
-For example, if the user has previously asked the bot to monitor the price of a product, the bot will alert the user if it receives notification that the price of the product has dropped by 20%.
+For example, if the user has previously asked the bot to monitor the price of a product, the bot can alert the user if the price of the product has dropped by 20%.
 Or, if a bot requires some time to compile a response to the user's question, it may inform the user of the delay and allow the conversation to continue in the meantime.
 When the bot finishes compiling the response to the question, it will share that information with the user.